 The Company has AROs arising from legal obligations associated with the retirements of certain long-lived assets.
 The liabilities were initially measured at fair value and subsequently adjusted for accretion expense and changes in estimated future cash flows.
 The corresponding asset retirement costs are capitalized as part of the carrying amount of the related long-lived assets and depreciated over their remaining useful lives.
-The following table presents the activity for the ARO liabilities for the years ended December 31, 2020 and 2019:
+The following table presents the activity for the ARO liabilities for the years ended December 31, 2021 and 2020:

-2020 2019
+2021 2020

-ARO balance at beginning of year \$ 34,557 29,746
+ARO balance at beginning of year \$ 40,410 34,557

+Additional obligations incurred 22,442 (a)

-Changes in estimated timing or cost 4,421 (a) 3,418 (b)
+Changes in estimated timing or cost 143 (b) 4,421 (c)

-Accretion expense 1,732 (c) 1,528 (c)
+Accretion expense 10,020 (d) 1,732 (d)

-Actual costs incurred (300) (135)
+Actual costs incurred (255) (300)

-ARO balance at end of year \$ 40,410 34,557
+ARO balance at end of year \$ 72,760 = == 40,410 =

-- (a) During 2020, the EPA issued an update to the CCR Final Rule which shortened the deadline to close the ash pond at Green Station.
+- (a) An ARO liability was recorded in 2021 for closure costs associated with the Sebree Station landfill and Phase Two of the Wilson Station Landfill. - (b) During 2021, a favorable ruling was received in the final order of Case No. 2019-00269, which states the City of Henderson is liable for its share of closing the Station Two ash pond.
+As a result of this ruling, Big Rivers recorded an adjustment to the Station Two ash pond ARO liability to reflect both a change in cost estimate and extension of the final closure date.
+See Note 5 for further discussion of litigation with the City of Henderson. - (c) During 2020, the EPA issued an update to the CCR Final Rule which shortened the deadline to close the ash pond at Green Station.
 In order to comply with federal regulations, the settlement date for closure of this ash pond was reduced by approximately three years.
 Accordingly, in 2020, Big Rivers recorded an adjustment to the Green Station ARO liability to reflect the change in the federal regulations.
-The revised regulations did not impact the ARO liability recorded for the ash pond located at the retired Station Two facility. - (b) During 2019, a study was completed by an independent engineering firm which provided updated settlement dates and cost estimates for the eventual closures of the ash ponds located at Big Rivers' Green Station and Station Two, for compliance with federal regulations, including the EPA's CCR Final Rule and ELG Final Rule, for which Big Rivers initially recognized ARO liabilities in 2015.
-The change in estimated settlement dates, as well as the updated present value of cost estimates, to close the Green Station and the Station Two ash ponds, per the 2019 studies, was higher than prior estimates completed by independent engineering firms during 2017.
-Accordingly, in 2019, Big Rivers recorded adjustments to its ARO liabilities to reflect the change in estimates and estimated settlement date. - (c) The 2020 and 2019 annual ARO accretion expense of \$1,732 and \$1,528, respectively, was deferred and included in the Regulatory Assets amount reported on the Company's balance sheet as of December 31, 2020 and 2019.
+The revised regulations did not impact the ARO liability recorded for the ash pond located at the retired Station Two facility. - (d) The 2021 and 2020 annual ARO accretion expense of \$7,935 and \$1,732, respectively, was deferred and included in the Regulatory Assets amount reported on the Company's balance sheet as of December 31, 2021 and 2020.
+The remaining 2021 ARO accretion expense of \$2,085 was deferred and included in the Deferred Charges amount reported on the Company's balance sheet as of December 31, 2021.
 The KPSC final order in Case No. 2019-00435, the Environmental Compliance Plan, approved the recovery of the capital costs for ash pond closure through the environmental surcharge mechanism ("ESM") based on non-levelized amortization of the actual ash pond closure spending-to-date, allocable over a rolling 10-year period.
 This method ensures that cost recovery from Members through the ESM is based on actual project spending while also allowing Big Rivers to match its amortization expense with ESM revenue.

-Notes to Financial Statements December 31, 2020 and 2019 (Dollars in thousands)
+Notes to Financial Statements

+December 31, 2021 and 2020

+(Dollars in thousands)